Katherine Schwarzenegger: Career

 In 2017, Schwarzenegger authored a children's book, Maverick and Me.
 The book tells the story of her rescue and subsequent adoption of her dog, Maverick.
 Using her own experience as a "foster fail" (when a foster home turns into a "furever" home), the book touts the benefits of pet adoption and rescue.
 In 2019, she partnered up with Pedigree to host a limited-series podcast discussing the importance of adopting dogs.

 The Gift of Forgiveness: Inspiring Stories from Those Who Have Overcome the Unforgivable is Schwarzenegger's latest book, which is a compilation of stories of forgiveness.
 The book features the stories of 22 people including Elizabeth Smart and Tanya Brown (sister of Nicole Brown-Simpson).

-Schwarzenegger is an American Society for the Prevention of Cruelty to Animals Ambassador and supports the Best Friends Animal Society.

 Personal life

 Schwarzenegger started dating actor Chris Pratt in 2018.
-They announced their engagement in January and married in June 2019.
-They have two daughters, one born in August 2020 and the other in May 2022.
+They announced their engagement, in January 2019, and married the following June.
+They have two daughters and a son.

+Schwarzenegger is an American Society for the Prevention of Cruelty to Animals Ambassador and supports the Best Friends Animal Society.
+She and her husband, Chris Pratt, are also Global Ambassadors for Special Olympics.